 - Office Live.

-PaaS (Platform as a Service) :- In this Service, the cloud service providers will provide Hardware, Storage, Network services over the cloud.
+In Platform as a Service, the cloud service providers will provide Hardware, Storage, Network services over the cloud.
 Here the application is not available as a service but they provide platform to develop our application.

 Examples of PaaS cloud providers.